Peter Swan (footballer, born 1966): Post-retirement

 Though he secretly played a game for Rothwell Town in 1988, he played amateur football for the first time since childhood with pub side New Wheel in 2000, and broke his nose in a game for the club.
 He gained his A-licence, which allowed him to coach in the professional game, and he took up coaching at Ossett Town.
 He and John Beresford then set up an unsuccessful wooden flooring company called 'Major Oaks'.
 The pair then developed a football training product called 'BallMax', Alex Ferguson used it in the Manchester United Academy, but this business also went nowhere.
-Billy Jennings then took the pair on as football agents at Premier Management International for a twelve-month period.
-Northampton Town manager Martin Wilkinson then took Swan on as a coach, but soon after Colin Calderwood took over as manager in 2003 Swan found himself again out of work.
+Billy Jennings then took the pair on as football agents at Premier Management International for twelve months.

+Northampton Town manager Martin Wilkinson took Swan on as a coach, but soon after Colin Calderwood took over as manager in 2003, Swan found himself again out of work.
 Swan instead found success in the building trade, constructing a house in his expansive back garden.
 He also found work as an 'expert witness' for Hull City's games at BBC Radio Humberside in 2003.
 The next year he also began working as a pundit for the Hull Daily Mail, and did occasional work for BBC Look North.

-In May 2009, Swan threw his hat into the ring for the vacant position of manager at Port Vale, speaking of his friendships with wealthy Valiants Robbie Williams and Phil Taylor.
+In May 2009, Swan declared an interest in the vacant position of manager at Port Vale, speaking of his friendships with wealthy Valiants Robbie Williams and Phil Taylor.
 As a player, he was a "fully paid-up member of the drink culture", and on one of his many nights out he befriended Williams just before Take That hit the charts, and the pair became firm friends.